candlepin/candlepin.github.io/docs/candlepin/federated_certificate_management.md

 and Kalpana, the customer would use their own CA. However, in all cases the CA is used to grant certificates and control access to locally managed Content.

-For on premise Candlepin, we would like to have an on premise tool which can manage certificates but not mirror content.
+For on premises Candlepin, we would like to have an on premises tool which can manage certificates but not mirror content.
 The content would be accessed from the upstream CDN.